alecvictory/student-workbook/src/reflections/wk1/quiz1.md

 ```
 <!-- enter you answer in the space below -->
 ```
+Selector, Value, and Property
 ```

 **7.** What property would you change if you wanted to make a font **Bold**?
 <!-- enter you answer in the space below -->
 ```
+you would set the font weight or font-weight: bold
 ```

 **8.** In what tag does the majority of your code belong?